 - The chance to apply the theory you have learnt on your degree course with the chance to learn new workplace skills

-- The programme is an excellent addition to your CV as it is widely recognised that students who are participate in the programme are more likely to obtain work once they graduate
+- The programme is an excellent addition to your CV as it is widely recognised that undergraduates who are participate in the programme are more likely to obtain work once they graduate

-If you would like your organisation to benefit from a STEP student summer project and you can take an issue facing your organisation and turn it into a definable and structured project, then we would like to hear from you.
+If you would like your organisation to benefit from a Step undergraduate summer project and you can take an issue facing your organisation and turn it into a definable and structured project, then we would like to hear from you.

-From all the Manx undergraduates who have registered, STEP will select the most suitable candidate with the profile you need to undertake the project, which you have identified.
-Projects typically take place over eight weeks in the summer (July and August), but can be shortened or extended to meet project demands, if required.
+From all the Manx undergraduates who have registered, Step will select the most suitable candidate with the profile you need to undertake the project, which you have identified.
+Projects take place over eight weeks in the summer (from 29 June 2020 – 21 August 2020).

 What projects can be undertaken?